UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

     openssl genrsa -out admin.key 2048

 Then generate the Certificate signing request.
-Notice the /O, this is a existing group inside kubernetes that identifys the user as an admin.
+Notice the /O, this is a existing group inside kubernetes that identifies the user as an admin.

     openssl req -new -key admin.key -subj "/CN=kube-admin/O=system:masters" -out admin.csr